Posted on September 27, 2011

 Only five to ten minutes after being informed that I was dis-enrolled from Indiana Wesleyan University, most of my friends from school were wondering “Where’s Frank?”.
 They had no idea that I was no longer enrolled from Indiana Wesleyan University.
 I informed my professors and a few of my friends at IWU that I had been suspended (but I did not tell them 100%).
 I will never forget my mother’s expression when she threw her hands as if she was successful (and did not even care as she was in bad health from Type II diabetes, which she would eventually die from on May 10, 2002, and my brother would eventually take his own life three months later on August 10, 2002) that I was dismissed from Indiana Wesleyan University; my wife, on the other hand, was extremely devastated (and this was only four months after I got married, I remember Angie in tears saying “Who would do this to my husband?”), and I was pretty sure that the marriage would not work (Angie would suffer a fatal heart attack June 1, 2010).

 My search for another college that September afternoon grew into a years-long search for answers: Who caused yours truly to be dis-enrolled from IWU?
 Why did this happen?
 When will I return to IWU?
-But in the months (later years) that followed, the harsh reality set in.
+But in the months (and later years) that followed, the harsh reality set in.

 Finally, A Break?

-As the months and years went by with little progress on my IWU readmission, in August of 2002, a woman I took to the Mississinewa 500 (Brittani), reportedly confessed to causing my dis-enrollment from IWU.
-It was the beginning of a whole new emotional roller coaster for yours truly, and assistance from Cornerstone was needed after Dr. Maloney apparently screwed my education up and Vocational Rehabiliatation did not offer a solution.
+As the months and years went by with little progress on my IWU readmission, in August 2002, a woman I took to the Mississinewa 500, reportedly confessed to causing my dis-enrollment from IWU.
+It was the beginning of a whole new emotional roller coaster for yours truly, and assistance from Cornerstone was needed after Dr. Maloney apparently screwed my education up to and Vocational Rehabilitation did not offer a solution.
 It was also the beginning of a much bigger change that changed my family’s landscape forever.

-Yours truly, then a 19 year-old and my wife, then 24, newly-wed had separated a month after Albert’s death, but reconciled after I came out as a transgender lady and began transitioning on December 1, 2004.
+Yours truly, then a 19-year-old and my wife, then 24, newly-wed had separated a month after Albert’s death but reconciled after I came out as a transgender lady and began transitioning on December 1, 2004.
 But there was still no IWU readmission.
-Without a new college to attend, thus the college credits from IVY Tech needed to transfer back to IWU,
+Without a new college to attend, thus the college credits from IVY Tech (or another college/University) needed to transfer back to IWU, things only worse.